jovisly/RC-CreativeCoding/README.md

 - it allowed me to think about coding as a creative endeavor
 - the strict time limit forces me to push for results
 - yet I can explore new technologies with a healthy timebox
-- it feels like Top Chef or Chopped, but for coding and there's no competition, just fun and inspirations from others
+- the excitement of making something within time limit feels like Top Chef or Chopped, except for coding and there's no competition, just fun and inspirations from others

 ## Nov.
 8, 2023: One Dot

 Prompt: _"You can only make one dot at a time"_

-Result: `./one-dot/` -
+Result: `./one-dot/`

 One dot is a little pixel coloring game.
 I also made it in preparation for a discussion on React Native the following week.